breadcat/blog.minskio.co.uk/content/quotes.md

 >I never saved anything for the swim back <!-- gattacca -->

+>I only doubted you up until the end <!-- forager -->

 >I regret learning to read

 >I saw her duck with my telescope <!-- ambiguous sentence -->